timothee-dlh/Hand-prosthesis/README.md

 # Hand-prosthesis
-Code for a hand prosthesis using servo motors and 3D printed parts
+Code for a hand prosthesis using an esp32 with iem sensors, servo motors and 3D printed parts